Enumeration of Sets of Mutually Orthogonal Latin Rectangles: Finite geometries

 A collection $P$ of non-intersecting lines from $\mathcal{P}$ which form a partition of $V$ is called a \emph{parallel class}.
 A partition of the lines of $\mathcal{P}$ into parallel classes is called a \emph{resolution} of $\mathcal{P}$, and a geometry which has at least one resolution is called a \emph{resolvable} geometry.

 A set of $n-1$ MOLS of order $n$ is equivalent to a finite projective plane of order $n$, as pointed out by Bose~\cite{constr}.
-However, the existence of a set of $(n-1)$ MOLS, for $n=p^r$, for a prime $p$, was demonstrated in a somewhat forgotten paper from \num{1896} by Moore~\cite{Moo96}.
-See~\cite{EHR} for a historical discussion of that paper and the wider context of 19th-century design theory.
+The existence of a set of $n-1$ MOLS, for $n=p^r$, for a prime $p$, was demonstrated in a somewhat forgotten paper from \num{1896} by Moore~\cite{Moo96}.
+See Ehrhardt~\cite{EHR} for a historical discussion of Moore's paper and the wider context of 19th-century design theory.

-To put our results on Latin rectangles and squares in the context of finite geometries, we will first recall the explicit correspondence between finite projective geometries on the one hand, and complete sets of mutually orthogonal Latin squares on the other hand.
-We will begin with noting that a finite projective plane has $n^2+n+1$ points and $n^2+n+1$ lines each of cardinality $n+1$, and that each point in a finite projective plane of order $n$ belongs to $n+1$ lines.
+To relate our results on Latin rectangles and squares to the context of finite geometries, we will first recall the explicit correspondence between finite projective geometries on the one hand, and complete sets of mutually orthogonal Latin squares on the other hand.
+We will begin with noting that a finite projective plane of order $n$ has $n^2+n+1$ points and $n^2+n+1$ lines, each containing $n+1$ points, and that each point in a finite projective plane of order $n$ belongs to $n+1$ lines.